DalSoft/DalSoft.Configuration/README.md

   </appSettings>
 ```

-Now you can access your configuration as simple as calling GetSettings() on the class you just created for example:
+Now you can access your configuration by simply calling GetSettings() on the class you just created for example:
 ```cs
 MyAppConfig.GetSettings();
 ```